Samkth123/KTH-md/Negotiations/Lecture 2 Pia Engholm.md

 You can negotiate how you can protect something for your organisation something you build for them

 If done good sales job, they usually want your product

+Make yourself sound stronger than you are.

+Dont be afraid to push back

+Thank you for your input, i need time to think about this

+When negotiating price, using anchoring effect, which is: If i tell you this icecream costs 30krs, this will be reference point of ice cream.

+So in the start if i tell you it costs 30kr, you will remember it.
+When i later tell you i sell ice cream for 20kr, you will think oh this is more cheap.

+Sometimes får du brösta, men acceptera inte om du inte måste.
+Låt inte någon annan sätta priset först.

+Dont start by negotiating with yourself - dont sit at home and look at the propo